douglasmiranda/lab/ansible/docker/docker-remote-tls/README.md

 ---

-First you need to provide your information:
+First, you need to provide your information:

 - site.yml
 - hosts.yml